instituutnederlandsetaal/BlackLab/site/docs/development/040_customization/index.md

 If your plugin needs to read files, create a directory named `AmazingPlugin/` in the same `plugins/` directory.
 BlackLab will pass this directory to your plugin automatically.
 Call `pluginsDir()` from your plugin to get the path to this directory.
 This method will always return a `File` object, but the directory may not exist.

+## Troubleshooting common issues

+### Groovy: stack overflow

+In Groovy, if you don't declare variables with `def`, Groovy will try to access a property of the same name instead.
+This can lead to infinite recursion and a stack overflow if you're inside a closure.

+Always declare variables inside Groovy closures with `def` to avoid accidental property access and recursion.

 ## Examples

 We'll now discuss examples for many of the plugin types.
 Most are implemented as Groovy scripts.
 For a `.jar` plugin, see the [`ProcessingInstruction`](#processinginstruction) example below.